OpenGVLab/HumanBench/README.md

 ## News
-- 2023.4 Code of PATH is availabel
+- 2023.4 Code of PATH is available.
-- 2023.3 Code of UniHCP is available
+- 2023.3 Code of UniHCP is available.

 ## Contact
 - **We are hiring** at all levels at Shanghai Artificial Labolotory, including full-time researchers, engineers and interns.